Winternats: Race name

 The race was first called the ‘King Orange Winternationals’.
 In a few years, the race was promoted as the ‘Winter Nationals’.
 In the 1980s, the race was briefly known as ‘The Miller’ because of a sponsorship from the Miller Brewing Company.
 ROAR did not sanction the race in 1988 due to a disagreement over the naming of the race.
 Private insurance for the race was purchased by the Fort Myers R/C Car Club (FMRC) and a new name, the ‘Southern Gas Championship Race’ was used.
 Next year (1989) ROAR and FMRC came to an agreement on naming the race the ‘Winternats’.
 ROAR was again the insurer and sanctioning body.
 The race was promoted under both the Winternats and Southern Gas Championship Race names.
-Finally, in recent years the race is known simply as the Winternats.
+Finally, in recent years the race is known simply as the WinterNats.

-Track features
+Track features at The FORT - Fort Myers, Florida.

-This track is considered to be one of the most unforgiving R/C tracks in the world with a very fast and narrow driving line.
+This Fort Myers track was considered one of the most unforgiving R/C tracks in the world with a very fast and narrow driving line.
 The track's nickname, 'The Fort', has been earned over many years of battle with drivers.
 The 30-year-old galvanized steel 'boards' make a loud bang exaggerating every hit, but yielding little.
 In the late 90s, plastic guards were added to many of the most destructive corners in an effort to tame the track.
 If a car is on line through the large sweeper onto the straight your car will disappear briefly because of the concrete curbs that create the island.
 The chicane in front of the driver stand, 'aka Dead Mans Curve', is one of the toughest spots on the track as drivers try to negotiate this tight area without lifting.
 The dots (plow disks) on the carousel were recently tamed in 2005, when they were covered by a plastic loop.
 The start–finish lap timing loop is located just before the pits, requiring drivers to make almost a whole lap before starting their qualifying run.
 This makes the 5-minute qualifiers a battle between power and fuel mileage.
 Some drivers will make a pit stop during qualifying.
 Before the 2005 event new asphalt was laid, due to damage by Hurricane Charley, and for the first time Mike Swauger and Michael Salven were able to complete 26 laps during qualifying.
 In 2008, live scoring over the internet was added, to allow people from around the world to view the races in real time.
 In 2009, live video coverage and audio of the race announcers was added to the site without a fee.
 Thanks to good weather and lots of traction compound testing during the summer, DJ Apolaro was able to set the first 24 lap qualifier in a sedan and Mike Swauger turned the first 27 lap qualifier with a 1/8 scale car.
 Paolo Morganti would set a new track record for the sedan at 24 laps in 5:11.71 and Mike Swauger 27 laps in 5:10.97 with a 1/8 scale car.